Judy Murray: Park of Keir

 Murray had been planning to build indoor and outdoor tennis courts; a six-hole golf course; a 4/5-star hotel; a country park; indoor leisure activities; a tennis museum and 19 resort homes on 110 ha of green belt land at Park of Keir south of Dunblane and the north-west of Bridge of Allan.
 The proposed development was rejected by Stirling Council in December 2015.
+However, following appeal from the developers it was granted planning permission in principle by the Scottish government in December 2021.
+Despite this, the project was officially cancelled in August 2024, due to rising costs and protracted planning disputes.

 Strictly Come Dancing

 On 7 September 2014 Murray was introduced as a competitor in the 12th series of BBC One's Strictly Come Dancing, paired with professional dancer Anton du Beke.
 In week eight at Blackpool, however, after dancing a Viennese Waltz to "Let's Go Fly a Kite" from Mary Poppins, the pair had one of the lowest two scores.
 They were eliminated by a unanimous vote from the judges.
 Writing in The Daily Telegraph, Michael Hogan tagged his review of the show "Ballroom justice at last as the popular but wooden Mrs Murray leaves Strictly", describing the last dance: "It was Murray’s best yet – not saying much, maybe – scoring her first (and only) sevens.
 She was even more delighted by her four from Craig Revel Horwood."

-3 Score from guest judge Donny Osmond.

 Personal life

-Judy is currently unmarried.
-She has been married once before.
-In 1980 when she was 21 and known as Judy Erskine, she tied the knot with William Murray, a regional manager for the Scottish newsagent chain RS McColl.
-The two welcomed their first child, Jamie, in 1986 and became a family of four just over a year later when Andy was born.
-Judy and William Murray divorced in 2005.
+In 1980 when she was 21 she married William Murray, a manager with the Scottish newsagent chain RS McColl.
+They had two children, Jamie, born 1986, and Andy, born 1987.
+The couple divorced in 2005.

-In February 2021 Murray revealed that she had undergone a £4,500 non-surgical face lift after her sons teased her for her "turkey neck".
+In February 2021 Murray said that she had undergone a £4,500 non-surgical face lift after her sons teased her for her "turkey neck".

+Murray has a tattoo of a large spider on her back.
+Explaining her motivation she said, "It's a throwback to the story of Robert the Bruce and the spider in the cave – it's about never giving up, resilience, persistence, fighting against the odds."